 No car is perfect, but we've gathered everything relating to the Land Rover reliability here to help you decide if it's a smart buy.

-Land Rover or BMW X5?
+Range Rover Sport or BMW X5?